DimCrimson/dimcrimson.github.io/_posts/2025-12-19-FamilyOfClientIDs.md

 As with any shared responsibility model, organizations must complement these protections:

-- Awareness, awareness, awareness : Sensitize users and administrators on OAuth phishing techniques such as device code abuse.
+- Awareness, awareness, awareness: Sensitize users and administrators on OAuth phishing techniques such as device code abuse.
+- Endpoint protection: Secure all devices (computers & mobiles) accessing corporate resources with disk encryption, strong authentication, auto-lock, and remote wipe in case of theft or loss.
-- Conditional Access policies: Enable Continuous Access Evaluation ([limitations](https://learn.microsoft.com/en-us/entra/identity/conditional-access/concept-continuous-access-evaluation?conditional-access-policy-evaluation)) and Token Protection ([limitations](https://learn.microsoft.com/en-us/entra/identity/conditional-access/concept-token-protection#requirements)).
+- Conditional Access policies: Enable Continuous Access Evaluation and Token Protection.
 In the policy, enforce MFA, device compliance, and rapidly invalidate sessions when risk changes.

+  **⚠️ Attention:** *[Continuous Access Evaluation](https://learn.microsoft.com/en-us/entra/identity/conditional-access/concept-continuous-access-evaluation?conditional-access-policy-evaluation) and [Token Protection](https://learn.microsoft.com/en-us/entra/identity/conditional-access/concept-token-protection#requirements) are currently enforced only for a subset of services, including Office 365 online, and mitigate certain access-token misuse scenarios when tokens are used from untrusted devices, IP addresses, or locations.*

-- Harden automation tooling : Regularly update Azure CLI, PowerShell, and SDKs, and protect local token caches.
+- Harden automation tooling: Regularly update Azure CLI, PowerShell, and SDKs, and protect local token caches.
-- Monitoring and logging : Detect anomalous sign-ins, unexpected client usage, and token replay patterns using identity logs and analytics, and respond by revoking or blocking affected sessions.
+- Monitoring and logging: Detect anomalous sign-ins, unexpected client usage, and token replay patterns using identity logs and analytics, and respond by revoking or blocking affected sessions.
 - Limit token persistence where possible : Disable context autosave or persistent sessions in sensitive environments (Disable-AzContextAutosave).

 **📝 Note:** *The mitigations described above reduce the likelihood and impact of token compromise but do not fully eliminate it.
 Tokens remain exploitable if an attacker gains full access to a device or exfiltrates a refresh token for a client / device for which CAE or Token Protection is not yet supported.*